 The series is built around the idea that both Ralph and Sam are just doing their jobs.
 Most of the cartoons begin at the beginning of the workday, in which they both arrive at a sheep-grazing meadow, exchange pleasant chitchat, and punch into the same time clock.
 Work having officially begun, Ralph repeatedly tries very hard to abduct the helpless sheep and invariably fails, either through his own ineptitude or the minimal efforts of Sam (he is frequently seen sleeping), who always brutally punishes Ralph for the attempt.
 In many instances there are also multiple copies of Ralph and particularly Sam.

 At the end-of-the-day whistle, Ralph and Sam punch out their time cards, again chat amiably, and leave, presumably only to come back the next day and do it all again.
 Both Ralph and Sam are performed by voice actor Mel Blanc.
 In “A Sheep In The Deep” the workday is interrupted by a lunch break, which they also conduct amiably.

-Earlier in the night there was a large pot, with one player all-in and “Jayson” and myself in a side pot.
-I had pocket AAs, and put “Jayson” all-in on the flop.
-He looked anguished and finally folded, muttering something in Japanese or Arabic that sounded like “Suqma-deek.”
-He showed pocket JJs.
-Because a 3rd player was already all-in, I still had to show my cards and watched as the dealer delivered the turn card (a Jack, probably from Acme Corporation).
-Lots of “oohs” and other gasps from around the table.
+Earlier in the night there was a large pot, with one player all-in and Jayson and myself in a side pot.
+I had AA, and put Jayson all-in on the flop.
+He looked anguished, muttering something in Japanese or Arabic that sounded like “Suqma-deek.”
+He showed JJ as he folded.
+Because a 3rd player was already all-in, I still had to show my cards and watched the dealer deliver a Jack on the turn (probably from Acme Corporation).
+Lots of “oohs” and gasps from around the table.